Geometry of PCF parameters in spaces of quadratic polynomials: Proof of Theorem

 \begin{theorem} \cite{Luo:inhomogeneity} Let $U$ be an open set in $\C$ with $U \cap \del \cM \not= \emptyset$.
 Suppose $\phi: U \to V$ is a conformal isomorphism such that $\phi(U \cap \del \cM) = V \cap \del \cM$.
 Then $\phi$ is the identity. \end{theorem}

 We begin by proving Theorem \ref{eM^n} for a certain class of hypersurfaces.

 \begin{prop} Let $n\ge 2$.
 Assume that $H\subset \C^n$ is an irreducible hypersurface, defined over $\Qbar$, which projects dominantly on each collection of $n-1$ coordinates and which contains a generic sequence of small points.
-Then $n=2$ and $H\subset \C^2$ is the diagonal line. \end{prop} \begin{proof} Let $H$ be a hypersurface as in the statement.
+Then $n=2$ and $H\subset \C^2$ is the diagonal line. \end{prop} \begin{proof} Let $H$ be a hypersurface as in the statement defined over a number field $K$.
 In particular $H$ contains a generic small sequence.
-Since $H$ projects dominantly on each collection of $n-1$ coordinates, we may apply Theorem \ref{equidistribution} to deduce that the Galois orbits of our sequence equidistribute with respect to $\mu_j$ for all $j$ (for the $\mu_j$ in the statement of Theorem \ref{equidistribution}).
+Since $H$ projects dominantly on each collection of $n-1$ coordinates, we may apply Theorem \ref{equidistribution} to deduce that the $\mathrm{Gal}(\overline{K}/K)$-orbits of our sequence equidistribute with respect to $\mu_j$ for all $j$ (for the $\mu_j$ in the statement of Theorem \ref{equidistribution}).
 In particular

 for some constant $\alpha>0$, where $T=(\pi_{1}|_H)^*(\mu_{\cM})\wedge\cdots\wedge (\pi_{n-2}|_H)^*(\mu_{\cM})$ is an $(n-2,n-2)$-current on $H$.

 For $n=2$, equation \eqref{tobesliced} means that $(\pi_{1}|_H)^*(\mu_{\cM})= \alpha\cdot (\pi_{2}|_H)^*(\mu_{\cM})$ on the curve $H$ in $\C^2$.
 But the projections are locally invertible away from finitely many points, so the measure equality induces a local isomorphism between a neighborhood of a point in $\del \cM \subset \C$ and its image.
 Theorem \ref{Luo} then implies that this local isomorphism is the identity.
 That is, the curve $H$ must be the diagonal line in $\C^2$ as claimed.